 - a.
 No student with an Incomplete will be permitted to take comprehensive exams related to that course. - b.
 Students must take their comprehensive exams in August following the completion of the sequence of classes for the exam and must register with the Administrative Assistant by May 31st. - i.
-Exceptions - For those experiencing emergencies during the normal exam period in August, the student will be allowed to take the exam within 2 weeks of the regularly scheduled exam time. - If students fail in August, a makeup exam will be given in January. - c.
+Exceptions - For those experiencing emergencies during the normal exam period in August, the student will be allowed to take the exam within 2 weeks of the regularly scheduled exam time. - If students fail the exam in August, a makeup exam will be given in January.

+- c.
 Comprehensive exams will be given for each set of courses.
 These sets of courses are: - i.
 Data Analysis I (SW 682) and Data Analysis II (SW 683) - ii.
 Research Methods I (SW 685) and Research Methods II (SW 686) - iii.
 Qualitative Methods (SW 684) and Qualitative Analysis (SW 694) - d.
 Please check the academic calendar for the exact days for the exams.
 Generally, exams will be given on a Monday and then the Friday of the same week. - e.
-The faculty teaching the classes that make up each exam will be the one(s) grading the exam.
-In the case of a student not passing an exam, a 2nd reader will be asked to grade the exam, if the exam was read by only one reader. - f.
+The faculty teaching the courses comprising the exam write and grade the exam.. - f.
 Students are given 4 hours to take each exam.
-No extensions on the 4 hour time maximum will be given. - g.
+No extensions on the 4 hour time maximum will be given unless there are formal accommodations. - g.
 Faculty will provide their exam grade and limited feedback to the PhD Program Director. - h.
-Feedback on the exams will be provided to the student by the PhD Program
+The exam grade will be provided to the student by the PhD Program Director. - i.
+Students have up to 15 months from the time of completing the final class in the sequence to pass the particular comprehensive exam. - j.
+Students who fail any of the comprehensive exams twice may not proceed to complete the degree.